 Foreign nationals who are interested in settling in Quebec may be invited to apply for a CSQ through one of the following economic immigration categories.

-Quebec Skilled Worker Program (QSWP)
+Quebec Regular Skilled Worker Program (QSWP)

 Quebec Experience Program - Programme de l’expérience québécoise (PEQ)

 The PEQ is a popular immigration option for international students who have obtained an eligible diploma from a Quebec post-secondary institution and skilled workers with eligible work experience in the province.

 If you are 18 years old or older, you intend to stay in Quebec to hold a job and have a minimum of an advanced intermediate level of French language proficiency you may be eligible to qualify for the PEQ.

 The PEQ is popular due to the large number of students and workers already in Quebec that want to remain as permanent residence.
 The PEQ was launched following the results of extensive government research showing that those with Canadian work experience tend to integrate more quickly into the labour market once they transition to permanent resident status.